hypergraphql/hypergraphql/README.md

 Alongside the standard JSON-based GraphQL answers, HyperGraphQL delievers also JSON-LD responses conveying full semantic context of the retrieved data.
 This makes HyperGraphQL a natural query interface for hypermedia-driven Web APIs backed by RDF stores.

+## Schema and context

+To configure a HyperGraphQL server one needs to provide only a basic GraphQL type schema and its mapping to the RDF vocabulary of the target SPARQL endpoints.
+The complete GraphQL wiring is done automatically on starting the server.

+## Execution

+To minimise the number of return trips between HyperGraphQL server and RDF stores, the original GraphQL query is translated into the smallest possible number of SPARQL CONSTRUCT queries necessary to fetch all the relevant RDF data.
+The further transformation of the data into proper GraphQL responses is done locally by the HyperGraphQL server.
+When the query requests data from a single SPARQL endpoint, only one SPARQL CONSTRUCT query is issued.

 ## Running

 Clone the Git repository into a local directory.